Lead UI Designer & UX Researcher

 Our first idea was to have a set of lego instructions that were overlayed on the screen as the student pointed the iPad camera at the legos.

 Our biggest concern here was how the progression between steps should be handled and how we could give positive feedback to the student that they had completed the correct step.

-After testing out the first prototype, we realized we wanted everything to be docked on the edges and corners of the screens so that the middle with the camera wasn't overwhelming.
+After testing out the first low fidelity wireframe, we realized we wanted everything to be docked on the edges and corners of the screens so that the middle with the camera wasn't overwhelming.